danielcomerio/danielcomerio/README.md

 ## Hi, I'm Daniel 👋 I'm a Developer.

-I'm from Brazil.
+I'm from Brazil. <br />
-I'm graduated in Bachelor in Information Systems from IFES.
+I'm graduated in Bachelor in Information Systems from IFES. <br />
 I work as a C# developer with angular, pleasure!

 🔭 I'm currently working on my development personal and professional, learning new interesting things!!